Discover Audiology

 To become an HCPC registered Hearing Aid Dispenser, you must complete an HCPC accredited course.
 This could be a Foundation Degree in Audiology or a BSc in Audiology.
 To be accepted onto a university course, you’ll need to be employed in the Audiology field, we can help you here by offering employment to those wishing to go down the Foundation Degree route.

 Yes.
 Because our stores run both private and NHS clinics, we need our Audiologists to be registered with the Health and Care Professions Council.
-If you’ve completed a degree that isn’t HCPC accredited, you’ll need to complete the aptitude test currently offered at both Southampton University and Queen Margaret University.
+If you’ve completed a degree that isn’t HCPC accredited, you’ll need to complete the aptitude test currently offered at both University College South Devon Southampton University, University of Sunderland and Queen Margaret University.

 The Foundation Degree in Audiology lasts only 2 years, and the BSc Healthcare Sciences (Audiology) lasts 3.
 For the Foundation Degree you need to be in full time employment, and you’ll get to earn while you learn.
 There are also opportunities for sponsorship for you to complete this Foundation Degree.
 For the BSc however, you’ll need to be in full time study and fund the degree, which you can do with a student loan.